 This adds a second layer of authentication to user accounts so that it is no longer enough to just have access to an user's username and password to access the account.
 The second layer is usually a code that is generated in realtime using a device or application that is in the user's possession.

 Most companies seem to favor apps that users can run on their smartphone while some will use local devices that generate codes on demand or messages that are sent to the user's mobile phone or email address during the log in process.

 Microsoft announced the roll-out of an upgrade to Microsoft accounts just a couple of minutes ago that enables Microsoft users from all over the world to enable two-step authentication for their accounts to improve their account's security.
 The feature will be rolled out over the next couple of days.
-You can check the Security Info page after logging in to your Microsoft account to see if your account has already been enabled for the feature.
+You can check the Security Info page after logging in to your Microsoft account to see if the feature has been enabled for your account already.

 If you enable two-factor verification (it is just another phrase for the same thing), it will be enabled for all of the services that are linked to it.
 Microsoft previously used two-step authentication for sensitive account related changes only, like editing credit card information or subscription information.

 The Security info page offers a short description of the new security feature and links to learn more about it and set it up.

 Two-step verification makes it harder for a hacker to sign in to your account with just a stolen password.
 Set it up to help keep your account more secure.

 You need to have two security information on file, an email address and mobile phone number for instance to use the two-step verification process.